 There are different stages of a malignant tumor evolution; described roughly, the main stages are the cellular stage and the macroscopic stage.
 Numerical Simulations We built a numerical simulation of a model for angiogenesis and tumor growth first proposed by De Angelis and Preziosi.
 Mathematical models the mass effect of invasive brain tumors.
 Asymetric Cell Division.
 Projects:TumorModeling - NAMIC.
 From NAMIC Back to NA-MIC Collaborations, MIT Algorithms We are interested in developing computational methods for the assimilation of magnetic resonance image data into physiological models of glioma - the most frequent primary brain tumor - for a patient-adaptive modeling of tumor growth.

 This aims at two directions: First, it aims at making complex information from longitudinal multi-modal data set accessible for diagnostic radiology through physiological models.
 This will allow us to estimate features such as degree of infiltration, speed of growth, or mass effect in a quantitative fashion; for therapy it will allow us to identify regions at risk for progression.
 Second, it aims at providing the means to test different macroscopic tumor models from theoretical biology on real clinical data.
 Figure 1: Multi-modal image data from a patient with low-grade glioma.
-Figure 2: Tumor segmentation - by human rater (red, green, blue) and our methods (black).
+A large number of different modalities and derived parameter volumes are acquired during the monitoring of tumor growth.